writethedocs/www/docs/topics.rst

 Building community
 ~~~~~~~~~~~~~~~~~~

+- |:movie_camera:| `Peer writing and beyond - An experimental approach to a sustainable open-source projects </videos/portland/2022/peer-writing-and-beyond-an-experimental-approach-to-a-sustainable-open-source-chris-ganta/>`__
+- |:movie_camera:| `All together now: Turning technologists into documentarians </videos/portland/2022/all-together-now-turning-technologists-into-documentarians-liani-lye-she-her/>`__
 - |:movie_camera:| `A content manager's guide to crowdsourcing the docs </videos/eu/2017/a-content-manager-s-guide-to-crowdsourcing-the-docs-becky-todd/>`__
 - |:movie_camera:| `No Community Members Were Harmed in the Making of This Doc Sprint </videos/na/2017/no-community-members-were-harmed-in-the-making-of-this-doc-sprint-how-we-ran-a-48-hour-event-to-collect-community-wisdom-into-a-guidebook-for-newsroom-developers-ryan-pitts-lindsay-muscato/>`__
 - |:movie_camera:| `The Wisdom of Crowds: Crowdsourcing Minimalism in an Open Organization </videos/na/2017/the-wisdom-of-crowds-crowdsourcing-minimalism-in-an-open-organization-ingrid-towey/>`__